flowset/flowset-tasklist-react-community/README.md

 3. If custom form — the content of a [registered custom form](#custom-forms-support).

 **Note:** Embedded and generated forms are not supported in the OpenBPM Tasklist.

+## Customizing the Theme <a name="customizing-the-theme"></a>

+Ant Design used in OpenBPM Tasklist provides an ability to customize the application theme.
+More information about theme customization is described in [Ant Design docs](https://ant.design/docs/react/customize-theme).

+To customize a Design token in OpenBPM Tasklist:
+1. Open `src/features/theme/openbpmTheme.ts`
+2. Change colors to the required values

 ## License <a name="license"></a>